 TigerTech

-Once you outgrow BlueHost, you’ll need a more robust hosting package.
 TigerTech handles my hosting and domain registration.
 I’ve been through a lot of hosts and registrars over the years, including VPS and managed hosting, but I started using these guys in 2008 and have used them exclusively since 2010.
-They are lightning fast and very secure.
+Yep, 15 years.
+They are lightning fast and very secure, and that’s why I won’t leave.

 Yes, it’s “shared” hosting, but they do it so well they can handle over a million hits per month or a sudden traffic spike like it’s nothing.
 I can’t remember the last time I had even 5 minutes of downtime.